-His occupation prior to military service recorded as that of a mill-man earning a monthly twenty-six dollars, Herbert Belbin was a volunteer of the Ninth Recruitment Draft.
-He presented himself for medical examination on April 10 of 1916 at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland.
+His occupation prior to military service recorded as that of a fisherman earning an annual two-hundred dollars, John Thomas Ellsworth was a volunteer of the Ninth Recruitment Draft.
+He presented himself for medical examination on April 10 of 1916 at the Church Lads Brigade Armoury\ in St. John's, capital city of the Dominion of Newfoundland.
 It was a procedure which was to pronounce him as...
 Fit for Foreign Service.

-The building was to serve as the Regimental Headquarters in Newfoundland for the duration of the conflict.
+\The building was to serve as the Regimental Headquarters in Newfoundland for the duration of the conflict.

-On the day following that medical assessment, April 11, but at the same venue, Herbert Belbin would enlist, and was engaged...for the duration of the war...at the daily private soldier's rate of a single dollar to which was to be appended a ten-cent per diem Field Allowance.
+On the day of that medical assessment, April 10, and at the same venue, John Thomas Ellsworth would enlist, and was engaged...for the duration of the war\...at the daily private soldier's rate of a single dollar to which was to be appended a ten-cent per diem Field Allowance.

-At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for only a single year.
+\At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for only a single year.
 As the War progressed, however, this was obviously going to cause problems and the men were encouraged to re-enlist.
 Later recruits - as of or about May of 1916 - signed on for the 'Duration' at the time of their original enlistment.

-A further twenty-four hours were now to follow before there then came to pass, still at the CLB Armoury on Harvey Road, the final formality of his enlistment: attestation.
-On the twelfth day of April he pledged his allegiance to the reigning monarch, George V, whereupon, at that moment, Herbert Belbin became... a soldier of the King.
+Only twenty-four hours were now to follow before there then came to pass, still at the CLB Armoury on Harvey Road, the final formality of his enlistment: attestation.
+On the eleventh day of April he pledged his allegiance to the reigning monarch, George V, whereupon, at that moment, John Thomas Ellsworth became... a soldier of the King.

-Private Belbin, Number 2486, would not now sail to the United Kingdom until a lengthy period of fourteen weeks plus one day had then elapsed.
+Private Ellsworth, Number 2469, would not now sail to the United Kingdom until a lengthy period of fourteen weeks plus two days had then elapsed.
 How he was to spend this prolonged interval after his attestation appears not to have been documented.
-It may be that he was to return to work and to spend time with his family and friends at his home in the Conception Bay community of Bay Roberts, but, of course, this conclusion is a little bit speculative and he may perhaps have chosen - or been chosen - to remain in barracks to be billeted and trained in the capital city.
+It may be that he was to return to work and to spend time with his family and friends at his home in the community of Carmanville, District of Fogo, but, of course, this conclusion is a little bit speculative and he may perhaps have chosen - or been chosen - to remain in barracks to be billeted and trained in the capital city\.

-A number of the recruits, those whose home was not in St. John's or close to the capital city, or those who had no friends or family to offer them board and lodging, were to be quartered in the curling rink in the area of Fort William in St. John's, a building which was at the time to serve as barracks.
+\A number of the recruits, those whose home was not in St. John's or close to the capital city, or those who had no friends or family to offer them board and lodging, were to be quartered in the curling rink in the area of Fort William in St. John's, a building which was at the time to serve as barracks.

-It was to be the vessel SS Sicilian which would carry Private Belbin and his draft overseas.
+It was to be the vessel SS Sicilian which would carry Private Ellsworth and his draft overseas.
 Apparently it was a detachment two-companies strong, thus five-hundred Regimental personnel, that sailed from St. John's on July 19, 1916, in the company of a contingent of Newfoundland Royal Naval Reservists and some three-hundred civilian passengers since the vessel was on a scheduled commercial route from Canada to the United Kingdom.